cal-cs184/hw0-intro/README.md

     cmake -G Xcode ..

 and CMake should generate the appropriate IDE project files.
 Open the new project with your chosen IDE.
+Once you hit run, you should see a window pop up with a yellow triangle.

 Instead, if you'd rather use the command line, run